-The Pens brought back an old face, signing former defenseman Mark Eaton for the rest of the season.
+The Pittsburgh Penguins have signed defenseman Mark Eaton for the rest of the season.
+From the team release:

 The Pittsburgh Penguins have signed defenseman Mark Eaton to a one-year contract, it was announced today by executive vice president and general manager Ray Shero.

 The deal has an average annual value of $725,000.

 Eaton, 35, rejoins the Penguins for his second stint after previously playing four seasons with the team between 2006-10.
 He was a member of the Penguins’ 2009 Stanley Cup championship squad and he helped the team reach the ’08 Cup Final.

 The 6-foot-1, 215-pound blueliner appeared in 218 regular-season games with Pittsburgh, tallying seven goals, 24 assists and 31 points with a plus-eight rating.
 He added 10 points (4G-6A) in 42 playoff contests.